Updated June 22, 2022. Originally published Nov. 3, 2020.

 What is Zero Trust?

-In the past, enterprise networks were simple.
+In the not-so-distant past, enterprise networks were simple.
 Point-to-point connections and mainframes were easy to maintain, and they were solid and reliable.
-But, they were limited.
-Today’s working environment is smart and connected.
-Users, applications, resources and data are spread across networks and in the cloud.
-This architecture provides multiple possibilities, but it is complex.
+But, they were limited in their capabilities.
+Today’s working environment is smart and connected, with users, applications, resources and data spread across networks and in the cloud.
+This more modern architecture creates previously unimaginable connection possibilities, but its complexity can also lead to problems – particularly when it comes to security.

 A standard network might look like this.
 As you can see, the architecture is complicated:

-This new complexity evokes multiple security controls and policies.
-Security techniques like NAC, BB FE, network segmentation, application security, CASB and more are utilized.
+This complexity evokes multiple security controls and policies, with security techniques like NAC, BB FE, network segmentation, application security, CASB and more all utilized.
 Numerous policies are enforced for each environment.
-In some cases, this means multiple user directories and different “administrators” (that in some organizations are not part of the same team) are managing different policies.
+In some cases, this means multiple user directories and different “administrators” (that in some organizations are not even part of the same team) are managing different policies.

-This complexity results in an “operational heaviness”, which makes it difficult to respond to business requirements in a timely manner.
+The result of this complexity in an “operational heaviness” that makes it difficult to respond to business requirements in a timely manner.
 Organizations struggle to provide employees and contractors with efficient, fast and secure access.
-Control, visibility and management are messy and maintaining multiple secure environments with different solutions and policies feels like the matrix.
+Meanwhile, control, visibility and management are messy, and maintaining multiple secure environments with different solutions and policies quickly becomes overwhelming.

 These challenges, combined with budget constraints, provide a window of opportunity for cyber attackers.
-Insufficient maintenance, a lack of integrations between security controls and security flaws make the network vulnerable.
-Hackers can enter the network with relatively little effort.
-They can then easily move through internal systems without much resistance.
-The ability to deal with an attacker after he/she has entered the network is very limited.
-The result is unsophisticated attacks that cause great damage to the business.
+Insufficient maintenance, a lack of integrations between security controls, and inherent security flaws make the network vulnerable.
+Hackers can enter the network with relatively little effort and then move laterally through internal systems without much resistance.
+The ability to stop an attacker after s/he has already entered the network is very limited.
+The result is unsophisticated attacks that cause substantial damage to the business.

-The zero-trust model facilitates secure connectivity by ensuring no trust is automatically given to any entity, inside or outside of the perimeter, at any time creating a zero trust architecture ensuring zero trust cybersecurity.
-Instead, trust has to be granted explicitly according to the ID of the user when connecting to systems.
-This means that no transitive trust is allowed, and attributes like originating network and domain membership are no longer valid for granting access.
+The Zero Trust model facilitates secure connectivity by ensuring no trust is automatically given to any entity, inside or outside of the perimeter, at any time.
+Instead, trust must be granted explicitly (and then verified continuously) according to the ID of the user or device.
+This means attributes like originating network and domain membership are no longer valid for granting access.